-Students must include all relevant information in one document and send it to the BA Coordinator: Lorree Bogden (bogdenl@douglascollege.ca).
+Students must include all relevant information in one document and send it to the BA Coordinator: Dr. Patrick Lalonde (lalondep@douglascollege.ca).
 The portfolio should include a title page that lists Criminology Graduation Portfolio as the title and includes the students name, student number and date of submission.
 The 4 professional development activities, a copy of the students' academic writing sample, and the students' current resume should all be contained in the document.
 APA formatting is preferred.